-Notice of Election
+Notice of Election -

-- (a) Properly call and advertise the election according to statutes and charter at its own expense. - (b) Issue a resolution or ordinance to the SOE requesting that the Supervisor of Elections conduct the municipality's election and act as a member of the Municipality's Canvassing Board, which may or may not include the SOE. - (c) certify that the registered voter information provided by the SOE to the municipality reflects the proper boundaries of the city and notify the SOE of any changes.
+- (a) Properly call and advertise the election according to statutes and charter at its own expense. - (b) Issue a resolution or ordinance as stipulated above.

+(c) Certify that the registered voter information provided by the SOE to the municipality reflects the proper boundaries of the city and notify the SOE of any changes.

-(a) Publish legal notices for Logic & Accuracy testing, absentee ballot canvass, Post Election Audit and news releases on book closing.
+(a) Publish legal notices for Logic & Accuracy (L&A) testing, absentee ballot canvass, Post Election Audit and news releases on book closing.

-Qualifying Candidates
+Qualifying Candidates -